 Suitable for: surefooted and experienced mountain hikers.

 Black Mountain trails

-Black hiking trails are difficult trails!
-They are marked, narrow, steep or very steep, often exposed and can be dangerous especially in bad weather.
-These trails may feature longer, protected climbing passages and can only be conquered by absolutely sure-footed and experienced mountaineers, who are in a good physical shape and have a good head for heights.
-Adequate mountaineering equipment is absolutely required.
+Black hiking trails are difficult routes, they are narrow, steep or very steep, often exposed and can be dangerous especially in bad weather.
+These trails may feature longer, secured climbing passages.
+Also via ferrata routes are black mountain trails.

 Suitable for: absolutely sure-footed mountaineers with Alpine experience and a good head for heights, Alpine hiking equipment is a must

 Diese sehr schwierigen Routen verlaufen in hochalpinem Gelände auf teilweise nicht markierten Wegen, ausgesetzten Steigen und ungesicherten Geh- und Kletterpassagen.
 Daher besteht auf Alpinen Routen ausdrücklich Ausrutsch- und Absturzgefahr.